This post may contain affiliate links. Please read my disclosure for more info.

-I’m always looking for small ways to save money and, lately, one of those small ways has been to buy more household items in bulk.
+I’m always looking for small ways to save money and, lately, one of those small ways has been to buy more food and household items in bulk.

 It may not seem like it, but even the smallest change can make a big difference over a period of time.

 Is buying in bulk really cheaper?